Gharib110/github-telegram/README.md

 # github-telegram
-Download the specified github repositories source code and releases to the Telegram Channel
+Download the specified github repositories source code and releases and store them along with sending message to telegram